-There are multiple anti-trans bills pending in the state house over the last few years, including one that would limit youth sports to cisgender participants, and another that would ban gender-confirmation treatment for minors.
-Additionally, a new bill introduced in the 2022 session, and re-introduced in the 2023 session, would prohibit the teaching of LGBTQ+ topics in public schools.
-Republican Gov. Mike DeWine has a history of supporting anti-LGBTQ+ policies and has enacted anti-LGBTQ+ laws during his time in office.
+During a moderated forum in March 2025, DeWine denied that there is an "anti-LGBTQ+" climate in Ohio.
 A bill that would ban conversion therapy in the state was introduced in the senate in 2021 but has not been passed as of 2024.
+As of March 2025, the bill has been revived.
 Discrimination on the basis of gender identity is currently prohibited in Ohio under federal law.
 In March 2018, in the case of EEOC v.
 R.G. & G.R.
 Harris Funeral Homes, Inc., the Sixth Circuit held that "[d]iscrimination on the basis of transgender and transitioning status is necessarily discrimination on the basis of sex" and therefore prohibited under Title VII.
 The U.S. Supreme Court reaffirmed this ruling in 2020.
+The ACLU is currently tracking 2 anti-LGBTQ bills in Ohio.

-Socio-cultural Environment of LGBTQ+People in Ohio Status of LGBTQ+ Organizing and Community

-Columbus' annual pride parade regularly attracts over 700,000 attendees.
+Socio-cultural Environment of LGBTQ+People in Ohio Status of LGBTQ+ Organizing and Community Columbus' annual pride parade regularly attracts over 700,000 attendees.
 The city is actively marketing itself as an LGBTQ+ destination, with an ad campaign and official website pages and newsletters.
 Cleveland has earned a perfect score on HRC's LGBTQ+ inclusiveness rankings for the past three years.
 Cultural Views of the LGBTQ+ Community The number of hate groups active in the state is on the rise, according to the Southern Poverty Law Center.